Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: The LT algorithm in practice

-In summary, the signal is processed using ruptures to find a breakpoint, which is then validated according to a statistical test subject to a monotone function condition.
+In summary, the signal is processed using ruptures to find a breakpoint, which is then validated according to a statistical test and comparing the jump to the statistical noise.
 If accepted, we perform the same analysis on the early part of the signal up to the breakpoint and discard the rest.
 We repeat these steps until a breakpoint is discarded and take the last valid breakpoint as a guess for the inflection point of the CDF.
-Since the eigenvalue is situated at the middle of the jump, it is important to look at the gradient of the CDF.
+Since the eigenvalue is situated in the middle of the jump, it is important to look at the gradient of the CDF or use a Gaussian kernel, to improve the precision.
 The first significant maximum of the gradient exactly corresponds to an eigenvalue, while the secondary peaks are due to the approximation with the Fourier series.
-The whole procedure described in this section can be summed up as following steps - \begin{enumerate}[Step 1., font=\bfseries, leftmargin=1.5cm] \item Prepare the best possible ground state $|\Psi\rangle$ using the available methods in your toolbox, e.g., DMRG ~\cite{DMRG_White}, coupled cluster (CC)~\cite{CC_review}, etc. \item Load the state on the quantum computer, e.g., by sparsification~\cite{sparse_QSP}, or by encoding them as sums of Slater determinants or matrix-product states (MPS)~\cite{fomichev2024initial}. \item Sample $M$ time indices from the coefficients of the Fourier series [Eq. \eqref{eq:fourier_coeffs1}]. \item Use a product formula to compute one sample of the corresponding Fourier moment with a suitable number of steps [Eq. \eqref{eq:trotter_steps}]. \item Build the approximate CDF (ACDF) using $M$ samples [Eq. \eqref{eq:gofx}]. \item Identify the inflection point $x$ of the ACDF using \textit{ruptures} [Eq. \eqref{eq:rupture_min}]. \item The energy estimate is the maxima of the ACDF’s derivative in an $\delta$-window around $x$. \end{enumerate}
+The whole procedure described in this section can be summed up as following steps - \begin{enumerate}[Step 1., font=\bfseries, leftmargin=1.5cm] \item Prepare the best possible ground state using the available methods in your toolbox, e.g., DMRG ~\cite{DMRG_White}, coupled cluster (CC)~\cite{CC_review}, etc. \item Load the state on the quantum computer, e.g., by sparsification~\cite{sparse_QSP}, or by encoding them as sums of Slater determinants or matrix-product states (MPS)~\cite{fomichev2024initial}. \item Sample $M$ time indices from the coefficients of the Fourier series [Eq. \eqref{eq:fourier_coeffs1}]. \item Use a product formula to compute one sample of the corresponding Fourier moment with a suitable number of steps [Eq. \eqref{eq:trotter_steps}]. \item Build the approximate CDF (ACDF) using $M$ samples [Eq. \eqref{eq:gofx}]. \item Identify the inflection point $x$ of the ACDF using \textit{ruptures} [Eq. \eqref{eq:rupture_min}]. \item The energy estimate is the maxima of the ACDF’s derivative in a $\delta$-window around $x$. \end{enumerate}